Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the application to use an Amazon ElastiCache cluster in front of the Aurora PostgreSQL DB cluster.
 - [x] Update the application to send the purchase requests to an Amazon Simple Queue Service (Amazon SQS) queue.
 Configure an Auto Scaling group of new EC2 instances that read from the SQS queue.
 - [ ] Configure an AWS Lambda function to retry the ticket purchases until the processing is complete.
 - [ ] Configure an Amazon AP!
-Gateway REST API with a usage plan
+Gateway REST API with a usage plan.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company that uses AWS Organizations runs 150 applications across 30 different AWS accounts.
 The company used AWS Cost and Usage Report to create a new report in the management account.
 The report is delivered to an Amazon S3 bucket that is replicated to a bucket in the data collection account.
-The company’s senior leadership wants to view a custom dashboard that provides NAT gateway costs each day starting at the beginning of the current month.
+The company's senior leadership wants to view a custom dashboard that provides NAT gateway costs each day starting at the beginning of the current month.
 Which solution will meet these requirements?

 - [ ] Share an Amazon QuickSight dashboard that includes the requested table visual.
 Configure QuickSight to use AWS DataSync to query the new report.
 - [x] Share an Amazon QuickSight dashboard that includes the requested table visual.
 Configure QuickSight to use Amazon Athena to query the new report.